graphhopper/directions-api/routing.md

 heading          | NaN         | Favour a heading direction for a certain point.
 Specify either one heading for the start point or as many as there are points.
 In this case headings are associated by their order to the specific points.
 Headings are given as north based clockwise angle between 0 and 360 degree. heading_penalty  | 120         | Penalty for omitting a specified heading.
-The penalty corresponds to the accepted time delay in seconds in comparison to the route without a heading. pass_through     |`false`      | If `true` u-turns are avoided at via-points with regard to the `heading_penalty`. block_area       | -           | Block road access via a point with the format `latitude,longitude` or an area defined by a circle `lat,lon,radius` or a rectangle `lat1,lon1,lat2,lon2`.
-Separate multiple areas with a semicolon `;`. round_trip.distance                 | 10000 | If `algorithm=round_trip` this parameter configures approximative length of the resulting round trip round_trip.seed                     | 0     | If `algorithm=round_trip` this parameter introduces randomness if e.g. the first try wasn't good alternative_route.max_paths         | 2     | If `algorithm=alternative_route` this parameter sets the number of maximum paths which should be calculated.
+The penalty corresponds to the accepted time delay in seconds in comparison to the route without a heading. pass_through     |`false`      | If `true` u-turns are avoided at via-points with regard to the `heading_penalty`. block_area       | -           | Optional comma separated parameter.
+Block road access via a point with the format `latitude,longitude` or an area defined by a circle `lat,lon,radius` or a rectangle `lat1,lon1,lat2,lon2`.
+Separate multiple areas with a semicolon `;`. avoid            | -           | Optional comma separated parameter.
+Specify which road classes you would like to avoid (currently only supported for motor vehicles like `car`).
+Possible values are `ferry`, `motorway`, `toll`, `tunnel` and `ford`. round_trip.distance                 | 10000 | If `algorithm=round_trip` this parameter configures approximative length of the resulting round trip round_trip.seed                     | 0     | If `algorithm=round_trip` this parameter introduces randomness if e.g. the first try wasn't good alternative_route.max_paths         | 2     | If `algorithm=alternative_route` this parameter sets the number of maximum paths which should be calculated.
 Increasing can lead to worse alternatives.